zulubit/dwlit/README.md

 the rest shloud be looked up in **~/dwlit/config.def.h**.
 It's advisable to be familiar with the entire file.

+## Misc:

+To get a better flatpak experience you should probably install **Flatseal** from flathub and enable wayland support globally

+To make use of the power button binding you should disable the default button behaviour in **logind.conf** bt setting "HandlePowerKey" to "ignore"

 ## Dependencies:

 References copied from: